deboradum/AlphaCF/README.md

 - PPO policy loss;
 - Among others.

-Run `python improve.py --device <device> --lr <learning_rate> --num-generations 50 --num-games-per-iteration 20000 --num-workers 4` to initialize a new agent and automatically train it for 50 generations.
+Run `python improve.py --game <game_name> --device <device> --lr <learning_rate> --num-generations 50 --num-games-per-iteration 20000 --num-workers 4` to initialize a new agent and automatically train it for 50 generations.
 You can also manually do this by using `initAgent.py`, `selfPlay.py`, `trainAgent.py` and `evalAgent.py`.